raydac/jprol/README.md

         return sorted.Equ(sortedList);
     }
 ```
-## How to define new operators in a library
+# How to define new operators in library
-If you want to define more than one operator in your library, you should use the ProlOperators annotation which should be placed for your library class.
+If you want to define more than one operator in your library, you should use ProlOperators annotation for your library class.
 ```Java
 @ProlOperators(Operators = {
     @ProlOperator(Priority = 700, Type = Operator.OPTYPE_XFX, Name = "is"),